nus-cs1010-2021-s2/website/docs/02-algo.md

 So, what is computational problem solving?
 Let's start with the question, what is a _computational problem_?

 A computational problem is a problem that can be solved step-by-step with a computer.
-These problems usually have a well-defined input, constraints, and conditions that the output must satisfied.
+These problems usually have well-defined inputs, outputs and constraints that the outputs must satisfied.
 Here are some types of computational problems:

 - A _decision problem_ is one where the answer is yes or no.  For instance, "given a number $n$, is $n$ even?" is a decision problem.
 Some decision problems take more steps to solve than others.
 For instance, "given a number $n$, is $n$ prime?" takes more steps than just checking the parity of a number.